Anshul619/HLD-System-Designs/src/DesignComponents/SQLvsNoSQL/ReadMe.md

 ## Key-Value Stores
 - Data is stored in an array of key-value pairs.
-- The ‘key’ is an attribute name which is linked to a ‘value’.
+- The `key` is an attribute name which is linked to a `value`.
-- Well-known key-value stores include AWS Dynamo, Redis & Voldemort .
+- Well-known key-value stores include `AWS Dynamo`, `Redis` & `Voldemort`.

 ## Document Databases
 - In these databases, data is stored in documents (instead of rows and columns in a table) and these documents are grouped together in collections.
 - Each document can have an entirely different structure.
-- Document databases include the CouchDB and MongoDB.
+- Document databases include the `CouchDB` and `MongoDB`.

 ## Wide-Column Databases
-- Instead of ‘tables,’ in column databases we have column families, which are containers for rows.
+- Instead of `tables`, in column databases we have column families, which are containers for rows.
-- Like HBase
+- Example - `Apache HBase`.

 ## Graph Databases
 - These databases are used to store data whose relations are best represented in a graph ( like parent-child relationship of aadhaar etc.)
 - Data is saved in graph structures with nodes (entities), properties (information about the entities), and lines (connections between the entities).

 # DynomoDB
-- *Automated Storage Scaling* – There is no limit to the amount of data you can store in a DynamoDB table, and the service automatically allocates more storage, as you store more data using the DynamoDB write APIs.
+- *Automated Storage Scaling* - There is no limit to the amount of data you can store in a DynamoDB table, and the service automatically allocates more storage, as you store more data using the DynamoDB write APIs.
+- *Provisioned Throughput*
-- *Provisioned Throughput* – When creating a table, simply specify how much request capacity you require.
-DynamoDB allocates dedicated resources to your table to meet your performance requirements, and automatically partitions data over a sufficient number of servers to meet your request capacity.
-If your throughput requirements change, simply update your table's request capacity using the AWS Management Console or the Amazon DynamoDB APIs.
-You are still able to achieve your prior throughput levels while scaling is underway.
+  - When creating a table, simply specify how much request capacity you require.
+  - DynamoDB allocates dedicated resources to your table to meet your performance requirements, and automatically partitions data over a sufficient number of servers to meet your request capacity.
+  - If your throughput requirements change, simply update your table's request capacity using the AWS Management Console or the Amazon DynamoDB APIs.
+  - You are still able to achieve your prior throughput levels while scaling is underway.
-- *Fully Distributed, Shared Nothing Architecture* – Amazon DynamoDB scales horizontally and can seamlessly scale a single table over hundreds of servers.
+- *Fully Distributed, Shared Nothing Architecture*
+  - Amazon DynamoDB scales horizontally and can seamlessly scale a single table over hundreds of servers.

 # SQL - MySQL vs PostgreSQL
 - PostgreSQL is [twice](https://itnext.io/benchmark-databases-in-docker-mysql-postgresql-sql-server-7b129368eed7) as fast as MySQL
-- TBD

 # References
 - https://www.educative.io/courses/grokking-the-system-design-interview/YQlK1mDPgpK